David, Earl of Huntingdon: Marriage and issue

 After the extinction of the senior line of the Scottish royal house in 1290, when the legitimate line of William the Lion of Scotland ended, David's descendants were the prime candidates for the throne.
 The two most notable claimants to the throne, Robert Bruce, 5th Lord of Annandale (grandfather of King Robert I of Scotland) and John Balliol were his descendants through David's daughters Isobel and Margaret, respectively.

-In popular culture
+In literature and popular culture

 Sir Walter Scott's 1825 novel The Talisman features Earl David in his capacity as a prince of Scotland as a crusader on the Third Crusade.
 For the majority of the novel, Earl David operates under an alias: Sir Kenneth of the Couchant Leopard.
 Earl David's adventures are highly fictionalized for this novel.

+In the TV series Robin of Sherwood David is the father of the second Robin, Robert of Huntington.
+This David is portrayed as a widower with no other children and only two brothers; the unnamed king of Scotland and a younger brother called Edgar.